Technical Support

 How to troubleshoot and reset.

-• Remove the pillow pad from the cradle.
+Remove the pillow pad from the cradle. - Perform a self-test by pressing the Snooze/Light button for 3 seconds.

-• The strobes should stop flashing, the bleeping should stop and the pillow pad should stop vibrating.
+- The strobe should stop flashing, red light should turn off and the pillow pad should stop vibrating.

 Test the unit, and if the fault persists, contact Customer Support.